Tarot in Literature I

 - Venice, 1543.

-9 - In theatrical and novel literature, it is an act with which a character knows his the true identity or the one of someone else, ignored until that moment for various motives.
+9 - In the literature of the theatre and the novel, it is an act by which a character knows his true identity or that of someone else, of which he was ignorant until that moment for various reasons.

 10 - Venice, 1546.

 11 - Ms. 2.5.
 I/30 Rome 1550; fund P. Giovio.
 Como, Municipal Library.
-The anonymous’ satire refers to the conclave after the death of Paolo III Farnese from which got out as Pope cardinal Gianmaria Ciocchi del Monte with the name of Giulio III (February 7th 1550).
+The anonymous writer's satire refers to the conclave after the death of Paolo III Farnese, from which emerged as Pope Cardinal Gianmaria Ciocchi del Monte, who took the name Julius III (February 7th 1550).

 12 - Rome 1521, Cod.
 Magliabechiano XXXVII.10.
 205; c.
 14v.
 Florence, National Library.